bufbuild/buf/README.md

 [![Slack](https://img.shields.io/badge/slack-buf-%23e01563)](https://join.slack.com/t/bufbuild/shared_invite/zt-f5k547ki-VDs_iC4TblNCu7ubhRD17w)
 [![Twitter](https://img.shields.io/twitter/follow/bufbuild?style=social)](https://twitter.com/intent/follow?screen_name=bufbuild)

+The [Buf] CLI is a tool for working with [Protocol Buffers][protobuf], offering a range of features not found in the standard [`protoc`][protoc] compiler, such as [breaking change detection][breaking] for Protobuf APIs, [linting][lint] Protobuf sources, [dependency management][deps], and interactions with the [Buf Schema Registry][bsr] (BSR).

 ## Goal

-Buf’s long-term goal is to enable schema-driven development: a future where APIs are defined consistently, in a way that service owners and clients can depend on.
+Buf's long-term goal is to enable schema-driven development: a future where APIs are defined consistently, in a way that service owners and clients can depend on.

 Defining APIs using an [IDL](https://en.wikipedia.org/wiki/Interface_description_language) provides a number of benefits over simply exposing JSON/REST services, and today, [Protobuf](https://developers.google.com/protocol-buffers) is the most stable, widely-adopted IDL in the industry.